 Telethon Institute of Genetics and Medicine (TIGEM)

 Telethon Institute of Genetics and Medicine (TIGEM) was founded in 1994 by the Telethon Foundation, one of Italy's leading non-profit organizations, to promote research aimed at diagnosing, preventing and curing human genetic diseases.
-TIGEM invited world-renowned geneticist Andrea Ballabio, then on faculty at Baylor College of Medicine, to lead the new endeavor.
-The longstanding relationships between faculty at BCM and TIGEM underpin the new, formal collaboration centered at the NRI.
-The complementary expertise enjoyed by NRI and TIGEM in lysosomal biology, molecular genetics, cell biology, biochemistry, physiology, bioinformatics, systems biology and viral-mediated gene delivery will allow the collaborators to utilize a variety of animal models (mouse and fruit flies) of human diseases to test discoveries in living organisms before proceeding to clinical trials.
+TIGEM invited world-renowned geneticist Dr. Andrea Ballabio, then on faculty at Baylor College of Medicine, to lead the new endeavor.
+The longstanding relationships between faculty at BCM and TIGEM underpin the new, formal collaboration centered at the Duncan NRI.
+The complementary expertise enjoyed by Duncan NRI and TIGEM in lysosomal biology, molecular genetics, cell biology, biochemistry, physiology, bioinformatics, systems biology and viral-mediated gene delivery will allow the collaborators to utilize a variety of animal models (mouse and fruit flies) of human diseases to test discoveries in living organisms before proceeding to clinical trials.
 Close interactions, the free exchange of data and ideas between researchers, and collaborative funding will accelerate progress in developing innovative therapies.
 The preliminary results in animal models of lysosomal storage disorders are already proving very promising.